modir/laminas-book/docs/operation.md

 And the `build()` method always creates a new instance of the service when you call it (comparing to `get()`, which typically creates the instance of the service only once and returns it on later requests).

+!!! note
-> You will typically retrieve services from service manager not in *any* place of your code, but inside of a *factory*.
-A factory
-> is a code responsible for creation of an object.
-When creating the object, you can retrieve services it depends on from the service manager
-> and pass those services (dependencies) to the object's constructor.
+    You will typically retrieve services from service manager not in *any* place of your code, but inside of a *factory*.
+A factory is a code responsible for creation of an object.
+When creating the object, you can retrieve services it depends on from the service manager and pass those services (dependencies) to the object's constructor.
 This is also called *dependency injection*.

-> If you have some experience with Laminas Framework 2, you may notice that the things are now a little different than before.
-> In ZF2, there was `ServiceLocator` pattern allowing to get dependencies from service manager in *any* part of your app
-> (in controllers, services, etc.) In Laminas, you have to pass dependencies explicitly.
-It is a little more boring,
-> but it removes "hidden" dependencies and makes your code more clear and easier to understand.

 ### Registering a Service